gmove-io/account.tech/README.md

 The first one is `AccountProtocol` managing the multisig `Account` object and the proposal process.
 The `Account` object encapsulates 3 custom types managing its dependencies, metadata (incl. name) and proposals.

 These fields can be accessed mutably from the core packages only.
-Core Packages are `AccountProtocol` `AccountConfig` and `AccountActions`.
+Core Packages are `AccountProtocol` `AccountMultisig` and `AccountActions`.
 The latter defines proposals to modify `Account` fields.

 ### Extensions